rfzeg/RoboND-Perception-Project/README.md

 6. Create new point clouds containing the table and objects separately

 **Part 2: Euclidean Clustering for Object Segmentation**
-1. Apply Euclidean clustering to objects
+1. Create separate clusters for individual items
-2. Apply unique color to each object's point cloud
+2. Cluster Visualization
-3. Publish colored cluster cloud on separate topic
+3. Publish point clouds of individual items on a separate topic

 **Part 3: Implement Object Recognition**
 1. Extract features of all objects